CANTUS-Project/api/source/resource_types.rst

-    :>json string finalis: (will appear in ``"resources"`` after the first version) :>json string full_text: ``"full_text"`` of the corresponding "CantusID" resource :>json string full_text_manuscript: full text as written in the manuscript :>json string full_text_simssa: full text for SIMSSA use :>json string volpiano: neume information to be rendered with the "Volpiano" font :>json string notes:
+    :>json string finalis: (will appear in ``"resources"`` after the first version) :>json string full_text: ``"full_text"`` of the corresponding "CantusID" resource :>json string full_text_manuscript: full text as written in the manuscript :>json string volpiano: neume information to be rendered with the "Volpiano" font :>json string notes:
     :>json string cao_concordances: